 Le Mont St. Michel is an island commune located approximately one kilometre off the country’s northwestern coast in Normandy.
 Although there is a road and walkway today, access to the island was restricted in the past during high tide when the tombolo would submerge underwater.

-The island is most famously known for its iconic abbey, a Gothic-style Benedictine abbey dedicated to the archangel St Michael, and the village that grew up in the shadow of its great walls.
+The island is most famously known for its iconic abbey, a Gothic-style Benedictine abbey dedicated to the archangel St Michael and the village that grew up in the shadow of its great walls.
 Since 1979 the whole island has been a UNESCO World Heritage Site.
-With well over a million visitors a year, Le Mont St. Michel is one of the most popular cultural sites in France.
+With well over a million visitors a year, Le Mont St. Michel is one of France’s most popular cultural sites.